Last Updated on August 7, 2020 by Paroma

 Planning a weekend Napa trip: Where to stay in Napa valley

-I will first start off with some bad news.
-Napa valley is hella expensive.
+Napa valley is really expensive.
 Being a premier wine country destination visited by millions every year comes with a serious price tag.
 For those of you wondering where to stay in Napa during your first time visit, you will definitely feel the pinch while looking for a decent accomodation (beyond the very basics) that does not bankrupt you and is close enough to different wineries.

 a) Hotels in Downtown Napa

 I highly recommend staying at the charming Napa bed and Breakfast Cedar Gables Inn in the heart of Napa, a mere 15-20 walking distance from the famous Oxbow market as well as the Napa valley wine train.
 The property is beautiful, surrounded by a lush garden and the B&B offers free wifi and parking.
 Although the rooms are on the smaller side, the freshly made breakfast is incomparable to say the least and the hosts are extremely warm and friendly!